 Here is an outline of what to expect this year:

-Alex Yañez, Associate Director
+Alex Yañez, Director of Bands

 For more information on Mr. Yañez, see our Directors page HERE

 For more information on Mr. Garza, see our Directors page HERE